The world of Wizards of the Coast’s Dungeons and Dragons (D&D) inspires nearly all creators of fantasy games and media we enjoy today.

 This is the 5e Spells mod, but for feats.

-5e Spells implements the unfinished spells that are in the game’s code but have not been added to the official release just yet.
+5e Spells implements the unfinished spells that are in the game’s code.

 These spells are crucial to leveling your playable characters past the vanilla level cap.